Lockheed Martin F-35 Lightning II: F-35C

-The F-35C is a carrier-based variant designed for catapult-assisted take-off but arrested recovery operations from aircraft carriers.
-Compared to the F-35A, the F-35C features larger wings with foldable wingtip sections, larger control surfaces for improved low-speed control, stronger landing gear for the stresses of carrier arrested landings, a twin-wheel nose gear, and a stronger tailhook for use with carrier arrestor cables.
-The larger wing area allows for decreased landing speed while increasing both range and payload.
-The F-35C is limited to 7.5 g.
+The F-35C is the carrier-based variant of the aircraft, designed for catapult-assisted take-off and barrier-arrested recovery (CATOBAR) operations from aircraft carriers.
+Compared to the F-35A, the F-35C incorporates several modifications to meet the specific demands of carrier operations.
+These include larger wings with foldable wingtips to reduce the aircraft's footprint for storage, enlarged control surfaces for improved handling at low speeds, a more robust tailhook for repeated use with carrier arrestor cables, a twin-wheel nose gear, and reinforced landing gear to withstand the stresses of arrested landings.
+The increased wing area also allows for lower landing speeds and improves both range and payload capacity.
+The F-35C is limited to a maximum load factor of 7.5 g.

 F-35I "Adir"

 The F-35I Adir (אדיר, meaning "Awesome", or "Mighty One") is an F-35A with unique Israeli modifications.
 The US initially refused to allow such changes before permitting Israel to integrate its own electronic warfare systems, including sensors and countermeasures.
 The main computer has a plug-and-play function for add-on systems; proposals include an external jamming pod, and new Israeli air-to-air missiles and guided bombs in the internal weapon bays.
 A senior IAF official said that the F-35's stealth may be partly overcome within 10 years despite a 30 to 40-year service life, thus Israel's insistence on using their own electronic warfare systems.
-Israel Aerospace Industries (IAI) has considered a two-seat F-35 concept; an IAI executive noted: "There is a known demand for two seats not only from Israel but from other air forces".
-IAI plans to produce conformal fuel tanks.
+In 2010, Israel Aerospace Industries (IAI) considered a two-seat F-35 concept; an IAI executive noted that there was a "known demand for two seats not only from Israel but from other air forces."
+In 2008, IAI planned to produce conformal fuel tanks, as well as stealthy external fuel tanks; these were reportedly used during the June 2025 Israeli airstrikes against Iran.

+Israel had ordered a total of 75 F-35Is by 2023, with 36 already delivered as of November 2022.